Engineering & Technology

 • .5 Credit HS (A86202)

 This program will utilize industry-standard tools, manufacturing equipment, and procedures for automated manufacturing.
 A hands-on approach is the focus to specialize students in manufacturing equipment maintenance, operation, and the design process for new products being built.
+Introduction to product design - Students will be introduced to basic manufacturing systems and principles such as:

-MANUFACTURING PRINCIPLES 2 (TECH 1050)| UVU CONCURRENT ENROLLMENT - SEMESTER
+product design & Development - MANUFACTURING PRINCIPLES 2 (TECH 1050)| UVU CONCURRENT ENROLLMENT - SEMESTER

 • SUGGESTED GRADES: 10-12